 Effects Of CBD On Dogs

-If your dog is suffering from joint pain, your veterinarian may prescribe NSAIDs or other pain relievers like Gabapentin and Meloxicam.
-However, NSAIDs can induce joint and soft tissue degeneration on their own.
-They can also harm your dog's liver in the future.
+If your dog suffers from joint ache, your veterinarian may prescribe NSAIDs or other ache relievers like Gabapentin and Meloxicam.
+However, NSAIDs can induce joint and soft tissue degeneration on their own and harm your dog's liver in the future.
 Meds like Gabapentin can potentially damage kidneys.

 Furthermore, most of these drugs prove ineffective in the long run.
-But CBD is natural and anti-inflammatory with none of the adverse side effects of pharmaceuticals.
+But CBD is a natural and anti-inflammatory substance with none of the pharmaceutical side effects.
+Find out how CBD oils and other CBD ache meds can benefit your dog:

-Arthritis pain is excruciating for many older dogs.
+Arthritis ache can be excruciating for many older dogs.
 CBD oil is a newer medication that has shown some promise for dogs suffering from arthritic symptoms.
 Animal medicine follows human medical trends, with testing and approval of veterinary medications typically taking years.

-The FDA hasn't approved a veterinary medicine based on CBD or hemp-derived chemicals to treat arthritis.
+The FDA hasn't approved a veterinary medicine based on CBD or hemp-derived chemicals to manage arthritis.
 However, that isn't to suggest there isn't evidence that CBD is impactful for dogs with arthritis.

-Several promising studies demonstrate that cannabidiol reduces inflammation.
+Several promising studies demonstrate that cannabidiol reduces inflammation and slows the progression of degeneration in mammals.

 Stress is among the most common reasons dog owners seek CBD for dogs.
 Anxiety can manifest itself in a variety of ways, including: